SofiaNords/beach-club/README.md

         1. The navigation bar clearly highlights the "Contact" Page.
         2. Here they can fill out the form on the page.
-        3. The footer contains links to the organisations Facebook, TYoutube and Instagram page.
+        3. The footer contains links to the organisations Facebook, Youtube and Instagram page.
         4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

      3. As a Returning Visitor, I want to find community links.
-        1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
+        1. The social media links can be found at the footer of every page and will open a new tab for the user and more information can be found on the social media pages.

 -   #### Frequent User Goals